 The compliance calendar summarizes federal standards and state regulations for dry cleaners that use perchloroethylene (perc) and provides a place to keep required records.
 Dry cleaners can also use the calendar to complete a self-audit:

 Dry cleaners that use perc must follow federal standards that reduce the amount of perc released to the air:

 They must also submit a status form within 30 days of opening, stating that they are in compliance with the federal standards:

 You need a hazardous waste identification number if your business produces any amount of hazardous waste.

 Businesses generating most types of hazardous waste are required to report annually, pay a fee, and obtain a license for the subsequent year.
 Facilities in Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington County are licensed and inspected by their county.
 Facilities in greater Minnesota are licensed and inspected by the MPCA.
 If you produce only small amounts of hazardous waste, you probably qualify as a very small quality generator:

 Perc-related waste, such as cooked powder residues, still-bottom residues, spent cartridges, button/lint trap waste, and separator water must be managed as hazardous waste.
 Use the hazardous waste code F002.
-See the Hazardous waste documents and forms page for information on managing specific types of hazardous waste.
+See the Hazardous waste identification and management page for information on managing specific types of hazardous waste.

 Annual hazardous waste training is required for large quantity generators (2,200+ pounds a month) and small quantity generators (220 to 2,200 pounds a month), and recommended for very small quantity generators (less than 220 pounds a month).
 Free training is available from the MPCA and some metro-area counties: